-Garbage truck dumps trash all over front yard of woman's home
+Company says fire forced workers to dump trash in front of woman's home

 Latest Weather Blog

-Garbage truck dumps trash all over front yard of woman's home
+Company says fire forced workers to dump trash in front of woman's home

 ASCENSION PARISH - On Wednesday morning residents of a Gonzales home woke up to find a veritable landfill in front of their house.

-Tara Taillon, a resident of Pelican Point subdivision told WBRZ she was shocked when a Waste Pro garbage truck dumped a truckload of trash in front of her home and then drove away.
+Tara Taillon, a resident of Pelican Point subdivision told WBRZ she was shocked when a Waste Pro garbage truck dumped a truckload of trash in front of her home.

-Taillon said it was as if the driver 'pushed the wrong button' and accidentally dumped trash instead of picking it up.
+But after speaking with Waste Pro officials, it turns out that this situation could have been much worse.

+A Waste Pro representative explained that someone had put a flammable object in their trash and the load caught fire.

+The company later sent workers to clean up the trash in front of Taillon's home.

+Waste Pro services says these situations can be caused by lithium batteries, charcoal thought to be not hot etc.

-Waste Pro services is responsible for removing solid waste and recycling materials in over two million residential and commercial customers in more than 500 towns and municipalities across the South.
+The company is responsible for removing solid waste and recycling materials in over two million residential and commercial customers in more than 500 towns and municipalities across the South.

-The company has been serving the Gonzales area since 2012.
+Waste Pro has been serving the Gonzales area since 2012.

 More News